Skip to content

 ros2 bag play ./bagfile

-# Define our topic filter
+# Define our interests: match everything

 _bag.any._type = Any